Inder00/OpenSourceSectors/README.md

 # OpenSourceSectors 😎

-🗒️This is a plugin for [Minecraft Server (Spigot API)](https://spigotmc.org/) introduces a sector system which connects a single world across multiple servers.
+🗒️This is a plugin for [Minecraft Server (Spigot API)](https://spigotmc.org/) which introduces a sector system that connects a single world across multiple servers.

 🍎The reason why I released this plugin is because I would like to make combining servers into one to spread out load